 WELLS READ: A tie-in with the Electric Lantern Festival, offering both a written and audio tour of Tunbridge Wells landmarks.
 A mix of fiction and some factual essays, with the occasional poem thrown in for good measure!
 Download the free e-book from Smashwords HERE, or if you fancy taking the audio tour you can listen to the authors reading their work HERE.

-FRIGHT NIGHT: Our first collection of dark tales written to celebrate Halloween.
-Our Fright Night Halloween reading nights have become a hugely anticipated annual event, so expect more titles in this series soon. download the free e-book from Smashwords HERE.
+FRIGHT NIGHT: We published our first collection of dark tales written to celebrate Halloween in 2014.
+Our Fright Night Halloween reading nights have become a hugely anticipated annual event, and we’ve added two new titles to the series over the years.
+All the books can be grabbed – for free! – from Smashwords HERE.

 TWELVE DOWN: A collection of stories for younger readers (loosely aimed at “middle-graders”, [8 – 12 yrs] but hopefully appealing to younger and older readers too).
 A dozen stories in total, making the title a double play on words!
 Download the free e-book from Smashwords HERE.